Skip to content

 EMI Shielding

-Sue ChambersDec 30, 201911 min read
+Sue ChambersFeb 5, 202411 min read

 The Importance of EMI Shielding

-What Is Electromagnetic Interference?
+What is Electromagnetic Interference?

 EMI occurs when electromagnetic energy from an external source affects an electrical system.
 The disruption can range anywhere from minor interruptions to severe damage.

-EMI Versus EMC
+EMI VERSUS EMC

-EMC stands for Electromagnetic compatibility.
-It means that an item has electromagnetic shielding that prevents its energy waves from affecting other devices.
+EMC stands for electromagnetic compatibility, which means an item has electromagnetic shielding that prevents its energy waves from affecting other devices.
+Most household electronics get rated for EMC, including TVs, laptops, cell phones, tablets, etc.

 What Is Electromagnetic Energy?